 We like to think of Wilderness as our gift to future generations of Americans.
 Wilderness is a refuge, provides a corridor for wildlife and ensures greater biological diversity.
-It is untamed forests, deserts, coasts, and mountains.
-It is guiet and provides solitude and respite for us from a busy world.
+It is untamed forests, deserts, coasts, and mountains-a respite from a busy world where machines and permanent settlements aren't allowed.